11 facts you need to know

 Mangroves live on the edge.

-Mangrove forests can be found on the saltwater coasts of 118 tropical and subtropical countries, totalling over 137,000 square kilometers — roughly the size of Greece or Arkansas.
+Mangrove forests can be found on the saltwater coasts of 118 tropical and subtropical countries, totalling more than 137,000 square kilometers (85,000 square miles) — roughly the size of Greece or Arkansas.

 Indonesia tops the worldwide list.

-The largest amount of mangrove coverage can be found in Indonesia, where mangrove trees cover some 23,000 square kilometers — that’s more than twice the size of Jamaica or roughly the size of Vermont.
+The largest amount of mangrove coverage can be found in Indonesia, where mangrove trees cover some 23,000 square kilometers (about 14,000 square miles) — that’s more than twice the size of Jamaica or roughly the size of Vermont.

 Florida mangroves prefer the southern coast.

-The United States has roughly 2,500 square kilometers of mangroves — an area about 40% smaller than Rhode Island — located almost entirely in southern Florida.
+The United States has roughly 2,500 square kilometers (about 1,500 square miles) of mangroves — an area about the size of Luxembourg — located almost entirely in southern Florida.

 Mangroves have (carbon) hoarding issues.